 Best budget soundbars and soundbases Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget soundbars and soundbases you can buy in 2020.

-You're probably watching a fair bit more TV these days.
-Oh all right then, it's probably a lot more.
-Never has the term 'home cinema' been more relevant, and the good news is that if the sound coming from your TV doesn't match up to its crisp colours and inky blacks, you can do something about it.
+You've probably been watching a bit more TV in the past few months.
+OK, a lot more.
+Never has the term 'home cinema' seemed more relevant, and the good news is that if you're realising the sound coming from your TV doesn't quite match up to its crisp colours, you can do something about it.

 So what should you look for when buying one?
 First of all, you'll need to decide whether you want a soundbar or a soundbase.
 They're similar devices, but a soundbase is designed to double as a base unit for your TV – the screen stands on it.
 So if you've wall-mounted your set, you'll want a soundbar instead.